AleksTankist111/SocialPython/README.md

          python manage.py runserver

-5. Go to the folder "frontend" and install needed packages:
+5. Open new terminal and go to the folder "frontend" and install needed packages:

          cd ../frontend
          npm install package.json --save